vielhuber/hlp/README.md

 hlp.jsonObjectToString(['foo','bar','baz']) // '["foo","bar","baz"]'
 ```

-and also for the frontend:
+and also some for the frontend:

 ```js
 // cookies